Flying with a Baby: Tips for Before and During Your Flight

 Lap Infants

-Children under 2 are typically allowed to be brought on as a lap infant, typically at no charge or a significantly reduced rate (in the case of some long-haul/ international flights.)
+Children under 2 are allowed to be brought on as a lap infant, typically at no charge or a significantly reduced rate (in the case of some long-haul/ international flights).
 Even if you’re flying with your baby as a lap infant, you still need to have them added to your reservation with a confirmed ticket, and the process for each airline varies in how this is done.
 (See below for additional considerations regarding a lap infant vs seat purchase.)

 Age Verification